Only 10 People Per Class! Click Here To Reserve Your Seat!

 In my class, you can borrow a .45-caliber semi-auto and revolver for qualification to greatly expand what calibers of guns you can carry, for no extra charge.

 When taking a New Mexico permit course, the caliber of gun you qualify with is the largest you can carry.
 For example, if you qualify with a .357 revolver, you can only carry .357 or smaller revolvers.
-There are also category restrictions (semi-automatic vs. revolver).
-If you only qualify with a revolver, you can only carry revolvers.
+There are also category restrictions (semi-automatic vs. non-semi-auto).
+If you only qualify with a revolver, you can only carry non-semi-auto guns.
 If you only carry with a semi-automatic, you can only carry semi-automatics.
 If you qualify with both, you can legally carry both.

 I have .45-caliber handguns available in both categories for students to borrow for qualification purposes, available for no extra fee.
 I only ask that students supply their own .45 ACP ammunition or purchase rounds from me at cost at the range.
 If you can qualify with the .45 caliber semi-auto and revolver, you will be licensed to carry almost any handgun.

-Unlike some of my competitors, I provide the New Mexico application paperwork and I am trained in fingerprinting by New Mexico DPS (the same people who process your prints when you apply).
+Unlike some of my competitors, I provide the New Mexico application paperwork and help you fill it out.
 I do not charge any additional fee for these services, and I assist you in getting your application packet together and answer any questions you might have about the process.

 What does a student learn in the course?